rin67630/Drok-Juntek-on-steroids/README.md

 ### Power supply mode
 The power supply is controllable by:
-- USB -Serial with a simple menu to change the set-points control, the OLED display variants, the cherging profiles and print reports.
+- USB -Serial with a simple menu to change the set-points control, the OLED display variants, the charging profiles and print reports.
 - from everywhere in the world using the cloud dashboard service of https://thinger.io with a free limited maker account.
 This is just an example, much more will come:
 ![image](https://user-images.githubusercontent.com/14197155/121425793-16732900-c973-11eb-972a-bc29875c6cbc.png)
 ![image](https://user-images.githubusercontent.com/14197155/121425599-e1ff6d00-c972-11eb-9692-d7096f89d966.png)

-- an IR remote control.
+- using the integrated buttons of the TTGO and/or an optional rotary knob to make it more comfortable to control.
-- remote screen replication
+- can optionally be remotely controlled by another "slave" TTGO module in the same WiFi area.

 Over the serial port and thinger.io, many reports will be made available:
 - Energy report by the second, the minute, the hour.